Sakura-IT/Amiga-programming-examples/ASM/Joystick/README.md

 		tst.b	(a0)+
 		beq.b	.right

-		do something for left direction
+		;do something for left direction

 .right		tst.b	(a0)+
 		beq.b	.up

-		right direction
+		;right direction
 .up
-		and so on...
+		;and so on...
 ```